 - 1. Go to the Navigation Tab Editor page (System > Customize > Navigation Tabs). - 2.
 In the Navigation Tab Editor page, select the [Reset] button to clear any fields from the Editor pane. - 3.
 In the Tab Registry pane at the bottom of the page, find the tab you want to edit.
-Select its wrench icon (🔧).
+Select its wrench icon (💞).

-- 5. To save your changes, select the [Save] button. - 6.
+- 4. The Editor pane (at the bottom of the page) is populated with values from the selected tab. - 5.
+To save your changes, select the [Save] button. - 6.
 If you would like to save your changes as a new tab without making changes to the tab you selected to edit, supply a new name in the Navigation Tab Title field and select the [Save As] button.
 The new tab will be added to the Navigation Tab Editor page.